There is Effective Treatment for Childhood Trauma

-People experience trauma differently—it is not up to us to judge what creates a trauma: it is defined by the person who experienced it.
 Coping with unresolved trauma can drive a person to drink, use drugs, or develop destructive behaviours.
 Addressing the trauma in treatment can lower your chances of relapse, heal you more fully, and contribute to a stronger recovery.

 When trauma is not properly processed, it can develop into Post Traumatic Stress Disorder (PTSD).
-The following are symptoms:

 • Inability to concentrate